 The Company has entered into various research and development contracts with research institutions and other third-party vendors.
 These agreements are generally cancelable.
 Related payments are recorded as research and development expenses as incurred.
-The Company records accruals for estimated ongoing research costs.
-When evaluating the adequacy of the accrued liabilities, the Company analyzes progress of the studies including the phase or completion of events, invoices received and contracted costs.
-Significant judgments and estimates are made in determining the accrued balances at the end of any reporting period.
+The Company records prepaids and accruals for estimated ongoing research costs.
+When evaluating the adequacy of prepaid expenses and accrued liabilities, the Company analyzes progress of the studies including the phase or completion of events, invoices received and contracted costs.
+Significant judgments and estimates are made in determining the prepaid and accrued balances at the end of any reporting period.
 Actual results could differ from the Company's estimates.
-The Company's historical accrual estimates have not been materially different from actual costs.
+The Company's historical prepaid and accrual estimates have not been materially different from actual costs.